microsoft/AdaptiveCards/docs/feature_implementation_shared_model.md

 1. Add the element name to the `CardElementType` enum located in the `shared\cpp\ObjectModel\Enums.h` file.
 The enumeration is sorted alphabetically.
 2. Add the element name to the `AdaptiveCardSchemaKey` enum located in the `shared\cpp\ObjectModel\Enums.h` file.
 The enumeration is sorted alphabetically.
 3. Add all new property names to the `AdaptiveCardSchemaKey` enum located in the `shared\cpp\ObjectModel\Enums.h` file.
 The enumeration is sorted alphabetically.
-4. add an entry for every new property and element name to the `DEFINE_ADAPTIVECARD_ENUM(AdaptiveCardSchemaKey, {...})` macro in the `shared\cpp\ObjectModel\Enums.cpp` file.
+4. Add an entry for every new property and element name to the `DEFINE_ADAPTIVECARD_ENUM(AdaptiveCardSchemaKey, {...})` macro in the `shared\cpp\ObjectModel\Enums.cpp` file.
 The string value to be added is the same as the enum value starting with a lower case letter.
 The enumeration is sorted alphabetically.
 5. add an entry for every new element name to the `DEFINE_ADAPTIVECARD_ENUM(CardElementType, {...})` macro in the `shared\cpp\ObjectModel\Enums.cpp` file.
 The string value to be added is the same as the element will appear in the json, in the case of inputs they have to be prefixed with `Input.`.
 The enumeration is sorted alphabetically.
 6. add an entry for the element in the `m_knownElements` and the `m_cardElementParsers` maps under the `ElementParserRegistration` constructor in the `shared\cpp\ObjectModel\ElementParserRegistration.cpp` file.